Knowing where to inject insulin and how to vary where you inject it can help prevent lumpy skin and give you better glucose control.

 Needles that are 12.7 mm long should be inserted at a 45 degree angle.

 When injecting insulin, you need to move injection sites so your skin doesn't get lumpy.
 Lumpy skin is a build-up of fat under your skin caused by injecting into the same site.
 Lumpy skin can affect how your body absorbs insulin and can lead to different blood glucose levels.

-Also do not inject insulin on any damaged skin such as scar tissue.
-This can also affect the way insulin is absorbed.
+Also do not inject insulin on any damaged or scarred skin because this can affect the way insulin is absorbed.

 Different injection sites have different absorption rates.
 It's best not to move injection sites daily from one part of your body to another.
 Instead go to different places within the area being used.